IbcAlpha/IBC/userguide.md

 You can set the AutoRestart time in the Lock and Exit section of the configuration dialog: this causes TWS/Gateway to automatically shut down and restart without requiring re-authentication at the specified time.
-When the restart time is reached, TWS will shut down (and IBC with it, thus ending the task as far as Task Scheduler is concerned).
-IBC will then be reloaded and it will reload TWS with the relevant information needed for it to recover its previous session without re-authentication.
-This will then be repeated each day at the same time.
+When the restart time is reached, TWS shuts down (and IBC with it), but this does not end the task, because the `StartTWS.bat` or `StartGateway.bat` script continues running to restart IBC.
+The restarted IBC then reloads TWS with the relevant information needed for it to recover its previous session without re- authentication.
+This sequence is then repeated each day at the same time.
 Thus TWS can be kept running all week, with automated startup and a single authentication at the start of the week.
+Note that this is all the same task, since the start script run by the Task Scheduler keeps running all the time.

+Finally on the Sunday, if the task has not been ended before then, IB will prevent that session running any further because the session credentials expire.
+At this point it is necessary to start a new task to begin the whole cycle over again.

+Since there is little point having TWS running after Friday evening (because the markets are closed), you can use the `ClosedownAt` setting in `config.ini` to tidily shut down TWS automatically after the Friday trading session has finished.

-Note that TWS's auto-restart mechanism does not work if TWS is shut down abruptly, for example due to power failure or a program bug.
-This situation can be handled by configuring the task to run periodically (say every 10 minutes) during the week so that if TWS crashes or is manually shut down, the task will be automatically restarted.
-However if you do this, then you must not set the AutoRestart time: this is because, as indicated above, when TWS auto-restarts for the first time, the original task is ended, so after that point the next periodic task start will actually load another instance of IBC and TWS, which will interfere with the auto-restarted TWS with unpredictable results.
-So instead you must set the autologoff time appropiately instead.
-The next periodic task start will then load a new instance of IBC/TWS which will require normal full authentication.
-So while this approach can deal with some rare situations where TWS ends unexpectedly, it's at the cost of having to authenticate daily.
+Note that TWS's auto-restart mechanism does not operate if TWS is shut down other than at the auto-restart time: for example via the File | Exit menu, or due to power failure or a program bug.
+This situation can be handled by configuring the task to run periodically (say every 10 minutes) during the week so that if TWS crashes or is manually shut down, the task is automatically restarted.
+Make sure the task is also configured to prevent a new instance if one is already running.

 Note also that if you set up the task to run at user logon, and you configure your computer's BIOS to power on when power is restored after failure, and to